Note: This article is a quickstart guide, there is A LOT more to know about GWAS, but this provides a good starting point.

 To perform a GWAS analysis we need two kinds of data; SNP data to show how DNA varies across samples and phenotypic data which shows how our variable of interest (height, weight, disease, whatever) varies across samples.
 In this example analysis we will be using genotype (SNP) information from the Hapmap project.
 If you are not familiar with HapMap you can read my short article explaining it here.

 The first step is to install GenABEL.

 We now need to download the HapMap data.
 We will be using the CEU dataset (if you don’t know what that means read the HapMap article), which we can download here in Plink format.
-Plink is a different GWAS program released by the folks in Harvard.
+Plink is a different GWAS program.
 We need to get the file hapmap3_r2_b36_fwd.qc.poly.tar.bz2 which contains both the .map and .ped file.
 The .ped file contains the genotype information (which SNP variants are where) and the .map file is essentially a list of the SNP names.

 Once we have these files we can use the GenABEL convert.snp.ped() function to change the files to GenABEL format.
 First unizp the archive we have downloaded.
 The code to convert the files is as follows.

 The next step is to load the data into GenABEL.
 The important point at this stage is to have a correctly formatted phenotype file, which indicates the values associated with the phenotypic trait of interest in each sample.
 The GenABEL tutorial does a good job of explaining what this file should look like.
 As an example see below.
 It’s essentially just a tab-delimited text file which contains the sample names and the values for the trait of interest, which can be any quantifiable trait, in this example it’s height in centimeters.

 "NA06985" 0 120.1